 However, even though derivatives are used for speculation, they are also used for risk management.
 Many parties use derivatives to make sure that they do not suffer from unfavourable price movements in the near future.

 For example, a cereal manufacturer may buy wheat futures at a certain price to make sure that the company will be able to afford to purchase the wheat a few months down the line.
 This protects the cereal manufacturer from being caught in a position where he/she cannot afford to buy the wheat needed if the price of wheat rises too much in one month’s time.

 Derivatives trading with Friedberg Direct

 Join Friedberg Direct today and benefit from the wide variety of financial derivatives that are on offer through our platform.
 Offering over 100 instruments that range from forex, CFDs for stocks, commodities and indices, as well as currency options trading on a superior platform.
-We also support automated trading solutions.

 Put into practice what you have learnt about financial derivatives without having to risk your own capital when you try our free 21-day demo account.